droter/vim-config/README.md

 Modify `vimrc` to suit your needs.
 Add bundles to the list in `vim/vundle-config.vim` to have Vundle install them by running `:BundleInstall`.

-Right now, these bundles are enabled by default:
+Right now, these bundles are enabled by default, using vim-addon-manager:

 * NERDTree
 * fisa colorscheme
-* Powerline

 ## Copying